 limited circumstances and they also add to the cost of your loan.

 Buying a car involves important financial

 decisions.
-Be prepared and research your options before shopping
+Research your options before shopping around for a car,

 as well as the loan or the car insurance.